devotedmikae/devotedmikae/README.md

 <details>
 <summary>✦ Abσυƚ ρσniҽs</summary>

 Do not copy or take inspiration of our cosplays, especially not our OCs.
 It'll be considered as stealing.
 If you struggle to make a pony and that we have the so-called "missing piece" you're seeking on our ponies, just ask us to help you instead of recreating what you see on us.
-And we are not stupid: we know that if we make the same character as you there WILL be similarities, but you know what we mean.
+And we are not stupid: we know that if we make the same character as you, there WILL be similarities, but you know what we mean.

 </details>